Benefits and financial support

 Help with transport and parking

 Travelling for medical appointments can be expensive if you are having regular treatment and tests.
-You may be able to get help with your travel costs.
-Or you may be able to claim back some of the money you spend when travelling for medical reasons.
+Find out more about help with transport and parking costs.
+This includes information about the following:

 Related pages